-Ovulation may be determined by vaginal cytology but here’s how to track estrus, check the bitch’s knot, read the stud dog, and get a productive mating.
+Vaginal cytology and lab tests are good but here's how to track estrus, check the bitch's knot and vulva, read the stud dog, and accomplish a productive mating.

 WHEN TO BREED YOUR BITCH